Monzo Review: Should you make the switch?

 • 24/7 chat or phone support

 It is worth remembering that, as with all loans, the APR is a representative example and may not be the exact rate that you are offered.
-Monzo says that you are able to find out your personal rate before you apply.
+There is a personal loan calculator which will provide a repayment estimate.

 Monzo loans are only currently available on personal current accounts.